kaorun55/KinectAudioPositioning/Readme.txt

 * 20151029
 [George Birbilis / Zoomicon.com]
-- Since original repository seem to be abandoned, forking from Kaoru Nakamura's port to Kinect SDK 1.0 at https://github.com/kaorun55/KinectAudioPositioning and replacing his code that was still using background workers (they don't seem to be needed in WPF and Kinect SDK 1.8)
+- Since original repository seem to be abandoned, forking (at http://github.com/birbilis/KinectAudioPositioning) from Kaoru Nakamura's independent port to Kinect SDK 1.0 (at https://github.com/kaorun55/KinectAudioPositioning) and replacing his code that was still using background workers (they don't seem to be needed in WPF and Kinect SDK 1.8)
+- Split into separate KinectAudioPositioning library and KinectAudioPositioning.WPF demo application using that library

 * 20151024
 [George Birbilis / Zoomicon.com]